-Kashmir dispute: Pakistan refuses to allow Prime Minister Narendra Modi’s flight over its airspace
+India regrets Pakistan’s ‘unilateral’ decision to not allow Modi’s flight in its airspace

-Foreign Minister Shah Mahmood Qureshi said the decision was made keeping in mind the situation in Jammu and Kashmir.
+Islamabad’s Foreign Minister Shah Mahmood Qureshi said the decision was made keeping in mind the situation in Jammu and Kashmir.

-Pakistan on Wednesday rejected India’s request to allow Prime Minister Narendra Modi’s flight to use its airspace, reported Dawn.
-Foreign Minister Shah Mahmood Qureshi said the decision was made keeping in mind the situation in Jammu and Kashmir.
+India on Wednesday expressed regret over Pakistan’s decision to refuse permission to Prime Minister Narendra Modi’s flight to use its airspace for the second time in two weeks, ANI reported.
+The statement came hours after Pakistan’s Foreign Minister Shah Mahmood Qureshi said Islamabad has rejected the request keeping in mind the situation in Jammu and Kashmir.

+“Pakistan should reflect upon its decision to deviate from well established international practice, as well as reconsider its old habit of misrepresenting the reasons for taking unilateral action,” External Affairs Spokesperson Raveesh Kumar said.

-“A request was received from India that Indian Prime Minister Narendra Modi wishes to go to Germany and seeks to use the airspace for an overflight on the 20th and wishes to use the same for a return flight on the 28th,” Qureshi said.
-The minister cited alleged human rights violations in the region as the reason behind the decision.
-He said the Indian High Commissioner had been informed.
+Qureshi had cited alleged human rights violations in Kashmir as the reason behind the decision.
+“A request was received from India that Indian Prime Minister Narendra Modi wishes to go to Germany and seeks to use the airspace for an overflight on the 20th and wishes to use the same for a return flight on the 28th,” Dawn quoted Qureshi as saying.
+The minister also said the Indian High Commissioner had been informed.

 Modi’s flight, Air India One, will now have to take a longer route for its Delhi to Frankfurt [which is a fuelling halt for an onward flight to Houston in the United States] flight that will increase travel time by 45 to 50 minutes, according to The Times of India.
-The earlier route would go from Delhi to Europe through Pakistan, Afghanistan and Iran.
+The earlier route would go from Delhi to Europe through Pakistan, Afghanistan, and Iran.

 New Delhi had submitted a formal request last week, following which Islamabad called for a high-level meeting to discuss the matter, Dawn reported citing diplomatic sources.